 Dr John Harvey

-Also his novel about the Ruskin marriage, The Subject of a Portrait (2014), came out in a new hardback edition in January 2015 and was described by Lucy Scholes in The Independent as 'a discerning and rather sumptuous study of one of history's most infamous love triangles'.
+And in 2014 John published his latest novel, The Subject of a Portrait (Polar Books), which recreates the trip to Scotland, in 1853, of John Ruskin, his young wife Effie, and the Pre-Raphaelite painter John Everett Millais.
+One purpose of the trip was for Millais to paint Ruskin's portrait in a scene of nature.
+The novel seeks to catch the excitement of watching an artist, torn by conflicts, produce a great painting: while a young wife must change the foundations of her life, and a great critic gains revolutionary insight at the cost his personal disaster.
+The novel was described by Lucy Scholes in The Independent as 'a discerning and rather sumptuous study of one of history's most infamous love triangles'.
 The novelist Anita Desai found it 'so alive, so full of movement and momentum', and the distinguished literary critic Christopher Ricks described it as 'excellent; I was taken by every page; more, every sentence.
 It is beautifully and startlingly written, the sudden shifts and turns, impulse and counter-impulse within and from these remarkable people.
 A very fine love story.'

-Much of John’s published work relates to sight and visual issues.
+Many of John’s publications relate to what broadly is called ‘visual culture’.
 His first book, Victorian Novelists and their Illustrators (Sidgwick and Jackson, 1970), is acknowledged as the authoritative pioneering study in the field of literary illustration.
-More recent books include Clothes (Acumen, 2008) which was praised in Essays in Criticism for 'its verbal exuberance...the writer's delight in language and rhythm', and for covering 'all the important issues that clothes provoke – historical, theoretical, social, psychological, material, aesthetic'.
+His more recent study Clothes (Acumen, 2008) was praised in Essays in Criticism for 'its verbal exuberance...the writer's delight in language and rhythm', and for covering 'all the important issues that clothes provoke – historical, theoretical, social, psychological, material, aesthetic'.
 Vathmedon /Stairs (University Studio Press, Thessaloniki, 2011), co-produced with Aris Georgiou, is a photographic essay, with a text in English and Greek, on our most ancient invention, and regular symbol, for rising and descending.

-John has published many articles on literary and on visual topics, for example on Armani, Beckett, Blake, Courbet, Cruikshank, Dickens, James, Leavis, Shakespeare, Tolstoy.
-He has reviewed widely for the national press, and has given keynote speeches and invited lectures to audiences ranging from the MLA in New York to the Praesidium of the Russian Academy of Fine Art in Moscow.
+John has reviewed widely for the national press, and has given keynote speeches and invited lectures to audiences ranging from the Getty Center in Los Angeles to the Praesidium of the Russian Academy of Fine Art in Moscow.
 He has been a Trustee of the Dickens Society of America and of the Cambridge Darkroom Gallery.
 In 1970 he redesigned the service of plates that are used by students in Hall at Emmanuel.